 The long, slender stems of coral cactus, Rhipsalis cereuscula, bear small, white, bell-shaped flowers in spring, followed by spherical, white fruits – which is why it’s sometimes called the mistletoe cactus.
 Water freely in spring and summer and mist in hot weather.
 In winter, let the compost dry out between waterings.

-Wax plant, Hoya linearis, bears clusters of small, white, scented flowers that look like Iced Gems.
+Wax plant, Hoya linearis, is a fantastic hanging plant, bearing clusters of small, white, scented flowers that look like Iced Gems.
 Keep the compost moist in spring and summer, and in winter let it dry out before watering.
 Best for more experienced growers.

 Curly locks orchid cactus